Big, bold & beautiful roses

 Climbing hybrid Tea.
 Very bright pink/yellow buds open to antique pink rosettes.
 Very good fragrance and health, used by David Austin in his breeding programme in the 80’s.sold out

 An Australian climber from Alistair Clark.
 Gorgeous, fragrant, deep red tea flowers.
 Medium climber, minimal thorns.
-Repeats all year round. available soon
+Repeats all year round. sold out

 Noisette.
 Attractive tall shrub or short climber with fresh green leaves and big bunches of highly scented soft pink rosettes. available now